Covid 19 – When Will Weddings Return To Normal?

 Could we have music and dancing but without crowded dance floors?

-Music and dancing is an important part of most weddings.
+Music and dancing are an important part of most weddings.
 80% of couples said they’d agree to half the number of guests if it meant they could have dancing at their wedding.

 - Dance floors would have more space for guests by using the original size dancefloor but with 70% of the usual guests.